patrickziegler/mediacopier/README.md

 │   ├── mcp
 │   └── mmv
 ├── include
-│   └── mcp_cc
+│   └── mediacopier
 │       ├── *.hpp
 ├── lib
-│   └── libmcp_cc.so
+│   └── libmediacopier.so
 ```

 The binarys `mcp` and `mmv` provide the tools for copying or moving your files.
-They share some code in `libmcp_cc.so`.
+They share some code in `libmediacopier.so`.

-The header files in `include/mcp_cc` are only needed for linking your own software with `libmcp_cc.so`.
+The header files in `include/mediacopier` are only needed for linking your own software with `libmediacopier.so`.
 So you probably won't need them.

 ###  :rocket: Usage